coolrboolr/JARB/SPEC5.md

 - Keep imports side-effect free (no Flask server start) and ensure module usage works without CLI/HTTP wrappers.
 - Add tests verifying the package API reuses shared state, writes to the expected directories, and works with injected fake generators.
 - Document the new public API in `README.md` with sample usage.
+- Keep the public interface ready to expose upcoming **flow** capabilities (deterministic tool chains) without another refactor: once the FlowLibrary lands, `jarb_core` should simply forward the new Agent helpers the same way it already does for tools.

 ## Scope (In / Out)
 - **In scope:** new package directory `jarb_core/`, updates to `agent.py` (exposing helper/factory), `main.py`, `api.py`, README, and tests under `tests/jarb_core/`.